mbakeranalecta/sam/README.md

 block or phrase object.
 This does not affect command line use but would affect programmatic access to the document structure.

+* Starting with revision dd07a4b798fcaa14a722a345b5ab8e07c3df42a1, the use of fragment references with the syntax `[~foo]` was removed (see issue #166).
+Fragments can be inserted by name or ID just like any other block type.

 Please report any other backward incompatibilities you find so they can be added to this list.